Our Mission & History

 In previous posts at the NWF, Kostyack conceived and led the first national conference on climate-smart conservation and helped establish NWF as a recognized leader in that field.
 He oversaw NWF’s wildlife advocacy before Congress, the federal agencies and the courts, became a well-known expert on endangered species policy, and helped to win Congressional enactment of federal tax incentives for landowners contributing to recovery of endangered species.
 John also won several landmark cases enforcing wildlife and wetlands protection law, and represented wildlife conservation groups in Massachusetts vs. EPA, the first-ever global warming case to reach the U.S. Supreme Court.

-Charles Harper joined the Wind Energy Foundation as the Program Associate in 2018.
-Prior to joining WEF, he interned at several organizations, including the State Department’s climate office, the Center for American Progress, and the New York State Assembly.
+Charles Harper joined the Wind Solar Alliance as the Program Associate in 2018.
+Prior to joining WSA, he interned with organizations including the State Department’s climate office, the energy office of the Center for American Progress, and the New York State Assembly.

 Harper graduated from Columbia University with a degree in Environmental Engineering and Political Science.